apierc2175/2-4-1-swamp-rabbit-group-project/README.md

   * Add desktop styles for header
   * Add desktop styles for body content
   * Add desktop styles for images
-  * Add desktop styles for contact info and footer (include google map)
+  * Add desktop styles for contact info and footer

 ## Hey Mikey, I Think He Likes It!
 Mode
 - Create a new logo for Swamp Rabbit Cycling